Mk-Ahmed/mk-ahmed.github.io/resume_en.md

     - Freelance
 - Achievements/Tasks
     - RESOCOM - CYBERFILES - Development of new features on the platform
-    - UNIVERSIGN - Participation in the redesign of the tool
+    - UNIVERSIGN - Participation in the redesign of the platform

 - SOFTWARE ENGINEER
     - SOCIETE GENERALE